 The Reves Center supports faculty-student research and collaboration on internationally-focused, engaged scholarship.
 One of more faculture fellows is designated each year.
-The deadline for 2015 fellowships was December 12, 2014.
-Dates for 2016 applications will be announced fall 2015.
+The deadline for applications for 2016 fellowships is December 11, 2015.

 - The Faculty Fellows program is designed to encourage proposals for projects from several months to one year in duration, and from $5,000 to $10,000 in costs.
 Faculty whose proposals are funded will have the opportunity to apply for extended funding for up to one additional year.